 Think before hiding Easter eggs

-What more fun at Easter than the traditional, time-honored practice in many homes of hiding colorful Easter eggs for the children to find, and then seeing the joy on their faces as they find each egg?
+What more fun at Easter than the traditional, time-honored practice of hiding colorful Easter eggs for the children to find, and then seeing the joy on their faces as they find each egg?

 Yet, common sense must rule in this entertaining Easter pursuit that is so special for children, parents, and grandparents.